PaulJPhilp/effect-notion/README.md

 ## Architecture

 The server acts as a secure intermediary between your application and the Notion API.

 `[Your Frontend App] <--> [effect-notion server] <--> [Notion API]`

-Your frontend makes requests to this server, and this server, which securely stores your `NOTION_API_KEY`, makes the authenticated requests to Notion.
+Your frontend talks to this server; the server (holding your `NOTION_API_KEY`) talks to Notion.

 ## Features